jasminemathieu/Cloud-AD-Configuration/README.md

 ## Introduction

-TThis project covers the configuration process for creating new users, assigning subscription-level roles, and managing resource group permissions in Azure using Microsoft Entra ID (formerly known as Azure Active Directory).
+This project covers the configuration process for creating new users, assigning subscription-level roles, and managing resource group permissions in Azure using Microsoft Entra ID (formerly known as Azure Active Directory).
 We’ll walk through each step with detailed explanations and screenshots.

 ### Azure components needed to complete project: